airborne-commando/civitai-mirror-list/README.md

 * [civitaiarchive.com](https://civitaiarchive.com/) A community-driven archive of models and files from Civit.ai; can look up models by model name, sha256 or Civit.ai links.
 * [CivitAI-Model-grabber](https://github.com/Confuzu/CivitAI-Model-grabber): The Script Downloads in bulk both model(Lora,Lycoris,Embeding etc..) and related images, from a given Civit.ai Username (github)
 * [go-civitai-downloader](https://github.com/dreamfast/go-civitai-downloader): Easily download and archive content from Civit.ai, supports torrent file generation. (github)
 * [btdig](https://btdig.com/): A free search engine for torrent content, great for biglust and other content that may have been purged.
+BE sure to be mindful of the word filters see issue [#40](https://github.com/btdig/dhtcrawler2/issues/40).
+* [damag](https://damag.net/): Another free search engine for torrents, isn't so great for biglust however you may find other models.

 Additional alternatives mentioned include: